Breweries featured on this page (in alphabetical order) are

 Now thirty years since its formation Nethergate is once again on the move.
 This time the brewery is moving back to Suffolk again.
 The new brewery building has a prominent and distinctive position beside the B1064 just to the south of the village of Long Melford at Rodbridge Corner, a location which should raise the breweries profile both with tourists and locals alike.

 Whilst I enjoyed a glass of their Augustinian Ale 4.5% ABV sitting at the Brewery Tap Bar in a corner of the newly opened shop facility I had a chat General Manager Rob Crawford.
-Rob explained that the latest move would mean that after years of renting, they now own their own premises which has allowed them to invest in spanking new brewing equipment which would in turn mean that the company would be able to develop new and exciting recipes to add to their already award winning range of beers.
+Rob explained that the latest move would mean that after years of renting, they now own their own premises which have allowed them to invest in spanking new brewing equipment which would, in turn, mean that the company would be able to develop new and exciting recipes to add to their already award winning range of beers.
 Rob said as things develop it is also intended that there will be an outdoor space behind the brewery where customers can sit and enjoy a beer overlooking the Suffolk countryside.
 When it is up and running people will also be able to take a tour of the new brewery from specially installed gantries.

 Another benefit of the move meant that Nethergate would be able to reduce their environmental impact.
 One way they will be able to do this will be by installing a grain silo at the new brewery which would mean they could store grain in bulk which would do away with thousands of plastic sacks in which the grain had been delivered up to now.
 From plastic hater me that is nice to hear.